 For downloading the YouTube videos, you can consider downloading a YouTube downloader, which will help you to save videos on your system.

-Firewall is a network security system for the systems that monitor all the channeling traffic and control it depending upon the security rules.
-Therefore, if Firewall blocks the content, the videos won’t play on YouTube.
+A firewall is a network security system for the systems that monitor all the channeling traffic and control it depending upon the security rules.
+Therefore, if the Firewall blocks the content, the videos won’t play on YouTube.

 For this, you need to uninstall or disable all the dubious firewall software.
 Going forward, try to add YouTube to the list of authorized websites, and it should start running.